 52 years old

 Shachi's first calf, J-29, lived only a few weeks.
 She spent much of her time babysitting young calves until July 1, 2005 when she had another calf, Eclipse (J-41).
 Shachi became a first time grandmother in February 2015 when Eclipse had her first offspring, J-51.
-After surviving several months, J-51 will receive a common name through the Whale Museum's Name the Baby contest and then be available for adoption.
+In 2020 she became a grandmother again, Crescent (J-58).

 45 years old